- Northeastern: 08/17/2023

-Interested students should contact the Office of Undergraduate Research and Fellowships to request an Applying for the Rhodes booklet.
+Interested students should contact Undergraduate Research and Fellowships to request an Applying for the Rhodes booklet.

 - A complete application form (which will include your personal statement and activities list).
 The application becomes available when you register on the Rhodes site.
 DO NOT submit your application through the Rhodes site electronically for the internal deadline.
 Once your application is complete, but before it has been submitted electronically, save it as a PDF and submit it.

-- A two-page activities list, that details your academic achievements and honors as well as community service, athletic participation, and employment.
+- A two-page activities list, that details your academic achievements and honors as well as any community service, research, hobbies, athletic participation (*Not Required), and employment.

 - An official Northeastern University Transcript and any transcripts from other institutions you have attended.
 Northeastern transcripts can be ordered through the Office of the Registrar or through the myNEU Web Portal.